 ME/CFS funding announcements

-On 27 March 2019, the Australian Government announced the allocation of $3 million for research funding through the NHMRC Medical Research Endowment Account to better understand the causes and mechanisms of ME/CFS.
+On 27 March 2019, the Australian Government announced the allocation of $3 million for an NHMRC Targeted Call for Research (TCR) to better understand the causes and improve the diagnosis of ME/CFS.
+The call opened on 23 October 2019 and closes 29 January 2020.
 Further information is available here.

 This is in addition to the Australian Government’s funding of a grant through the Medical Research Future Fund (Targeted Health System and Community Organisation Research Program) to conduct a health economics study of the impacts and costs associated with ME/CFS.
-Applications for this grant closed on 10 April 2019.
-Further information is available here.
+Outcomes of this grant were announced on 20 September 2019.
+More information about the announcement is available here.

 Information for Clinicians